NavyaTrilok/Pandas-Case-Study-Uber-Drives/README.md

-**Code/answers to the belows questions are in my jupyter notebook**
+This is my pandas practice **Code/answers to the belows questions are in my jupyter notebook**

 1. Reading the Data
 2. View First n rows of Data